mpaperno/DSEP4TP/README.md

   just do that and skip to step 5.
 There is also a [short guide](https://www.touch-portal.com/blog/post/tutorials/import-plugin-guide.php) on the Touch Portal site.
 3. Import the plugin:
     1. Start/open _Touch Portal_.
-    2. Click the "gear" icon at the top and select "Import plugin..." from the menu.
+    2. Click the Settings "gear" icon at the top-right and select "Import plugin..." from the menu.
     3. Browse to where you downloaded this plugin's `.tpp` file and select it.
-4. Restart _Touch Portal_
-    * When prompted by _Touch Portal_ to trust the plugin startup script, select "Yes" (the source code is public!).
+    4. When prompted by _Touch Portal_ to trust the plugin startup script, select "Trust Always" or "Yes" (the source code is public!).
+       * "Trust Always" will automatically start the plugin each time Touch Portal starts.
+       * "Yes" will start the plugin this time and then prompt again each time Touch Portal starts.
+       * If you select "No" then you can still start the plugin manually from Touch Portal's _Settings -> Plug-ins_ dialog.
-5. That's it.
+4. That's it.
 You should now have the plugin's actions available to you in Touch Portal.

+### Updates

+Unless noted otherwise in the notes of a particular release version, it is OK to just re-install a newer version of the plugin "on top of" a previous version without uninstalling the old version first.
+Either way is OK, just keep in mind that uninstalling the plugin via Touch Portal will also remove any current log files as well.

 ### Update Notifications

-_Watch_ -> _Custom_ -> _Releases_ this repository (button at top) or subscribe to the [ATOM feed](https://github.com/mpaperno/WASimCommander/releases.atom) for release notifications.
+In GitHub (with an account) you can _Watch_ -> _Custom_ -> _Releases_ this repository (button at top right).

+Or subscribe to the [ATOM feed](https://github.com/mpaperno/DSEP4TP/releases.atom) for release notifications.

-Release announcements are also made in the Touch Portal Discord Server room [#dynamic-script-engine](https://discord.com/channels/548426182698467339/750791488501448887)
+Release announcements are also made in the Touch Portal Discord Server room [#dynamic-script-engine](https://discord.gg/FhYsZNFgyw)

 Or use the provided [example script](@ref example_fetch_and_notify) to check for new versions right from Touch Portal!